sthysel/bomshell/README.rst

 ========

 `bomshell` is used to retrieve weather data from the Australian Bureau of Meteorology's (BOM) public website, and display the result in the shell, where it belongs, as God intended it.

-Not this silly bullshit web clownsuit nonsense the kids are all agog about.
+Not this silly web clownsuit bullshit the kids are all agog about.

 Installation
 ============

 ::